ossf/security-baseline/lexicon.md

 Automated pipelines for Continuous Integration and Continuous Delivery.
 Responsible for building, testing, and delivering [changes](#changes).
 These pipelines integrate contributions frequently, enabling rapid and reliable software delivery.
 CI focuses on testing and building code, while CD delivers software to users.

-In the context of the Open Source Project Security Baseline, CI/CD Pipelines does not involve Continuous Deployment.
+In the context of the Open Source Project Security Baseline, CD refers only to _continuous delivery_, not to _continuous deployment_, as sometimes used elsewhere.

 ### Code Contributors